alexmacarthur/typeit/README.md

 ## Contribute
 Please do!
 The code is available on Github.
 Check out the [CONTRIBUTING.md](https://github.com/alexmacarthur/typeit/blob/master/CONTRIBUTING.md) file to see how to get started.

+## Need Help?
+If you're working with a custom implementation of TypeIt and would like some help, I'm available for hire.
+[Get in touch!](https://macarthur.me/contact)

 ## License
 [GPL-2.0](https://github.com/alexmacarthur/typeit/blob/master/LICENSE) © Alex MacArthur